 In particular the creases, or folds in the sheets seem to have suggested to her the idea of the sky ‘folding’.
 Such is her mental state that something fairly normal is giving rise to a bizarre thought about being dead and in heaven.

 The same thing happens a little later.
 We’re told, matter-of-factly, that the lover:

 ‘Has taken all his blankets from the floor’

 ‘The carpet, too, is moving under you’

-The carpet’s moving is clearly an illusion, created in her distraught state – probably by her walking across it unaware of what she’s really doing.
+Since the lover is unlikely literally to have taken the carpet, the carpet’s moving is an illusion, created in her distraught state – probably by her walking across it unaware of what she’s really doing.
 It’s not dissimilar to her illusion about the sky folding, a fact emphasised by a similarity in the language used in each case.
 Just as the carpet is said to be moving ‘under you’, so the sky was said to be folding ‘under you‘.
 However, the repetition also serves to draw our attention to a difference between the cases which might suggest her mental state is improving.
 At least if the carpet is under her, it’s in its rightful place, whereas the same cannot be said about the sky.

 The song is a fine representation of someone’s mental state as they oscillate between decisive action and despair.
 The opening lines of verses one, two and four are all positive, as are the song’s final couplet, suggesting the woman is determined to put her immediate past behind her.
 The passages in between are essentially negative, as her thoughts start to dwell on her situation.

 ‘All your seasick sailors, they are rowing home